 Fiji is one of the most magnificent places in the world.
-It’s also part of a crucial ecosystem Fijians rely on for clean water, food, and jobs in tourism and agriculture.
-Fiji is home to many of our employees and the incomparable FIJI Water.
+It’s also part of a crucial ecosystem that many in Fiji rely on for clean water, food, and jobs in tourism and agriculture.
+Fiji is home to hundreds of our employees and the incomparable FIJI Water.
 So, we feel a deep commitment to protecting Fiji’s biodiverse forests and the threatened species that call it home.

 Working alongside Conservation International, the FIJI Water Foundation has been able to help conserve 40,000 acres of Fiji’s largest remaining indigenous rain forest, the Sovi Basin.
 An FJ$10-million endowment helps make it possible to prevent future logging and degradation in the basin—a critical step in preserving Fiji’s environment.